thisisbliss/auto_backup_drupal_config/README.md

 backup_config
 ```
 * assumes 'main' is your production branch

-## Configuration
+## How to Automatically Backup Drupal Config
-- If the Drupal "config sync" folder isn't config/sync, change variable "drupal_config_sync_path" in backup_drupal_config.sh
+If the Drupal "config sync" folder isn't config/sync, change variable "drupal_config_sync_path" in backup_drupal_config.sh

-### Before Deploying the below changes - Backup Existing Drupal Config!
+### Before deploying the below changes: Backup Existing Drupal Config!

-- SSH to your platform production branch (feel free to try on a staging branch first)
+- SSH to your platform production branch (will work on any branch)
 - Copy the contents of ```backup_drupal_config.sh``` and paste straight into the Platform CLI
 - Follow the instructions to download your config